Paul3111/CV/README.md

 ## Experience

+#### Junior Web Developer, Absowebly Ltd, Ashford, Surrey, UK (Aug '23 - Current)
+-	Working with PHP, JavaScript and CSS on a daily basis.
+Pushing code live for less complex customer sites.
+-	Occasionally responsible for small projects that require prior planning.
+-	Attending customer meetings to discussing new projects or changes to existing ones.
+-	Currently working on implementing a supplier API (Get Your Guide platform).
+-	Working with cookies, google ads tracking, SQL queries, data encryption
+-	Using in-house functions on forms and input fields for maintaining the customer’s sites secure.
+-	Working with Affinity Designer and SVGs, when required.
+-	Optimizing websites using Google Lighthouse.
+-	Amending and manipulating feed files for Google Shopping.
+Using google console for various tasks.

 #### Makers Academy - 16-week Immersive Software Development Bootcamp (Feb '23 - May '23)
 -	OOP principles (encapsulation, inheritance, polymorphism, abstraction) and MVC.
 Applied them in the Makers BNB project for modular and reusable code.
 -	TDD and BDD using RSpec, Jest, and Cypress.
 Implemented comprehensive tests using TDD, ensuring code quality and catching bugs early.